anthonypenaflor/blockchain_data/README.md

 # blockchain_data
 Aggregating Web3 blockchain data and loading into a database for easy access

-To run this program, have a node addressa and insert into:
+To run this program, have a node address and insert into:
 - w3

 And a database ready to insert into: